lizsterkenburg/CompGrapics-CompVision/README.md

 # CompGrapics-CompVision
-Git for the course Computer graphics and computer vision
+Git for the course "Computer Graphics and Computer Vision".